 CoQ10 is a natural antioxidant that aids in cellular energy exchange, promotes heart health, supports in major organ function and a host of other important physical processes.
 (You can read all about it in other blogs on this site.)
 What is especially important for seniors to know is that the active, antioxidant form of CoQ10 is called Ubiquinol.
 The body naturally produces CoQ10 and then converts it into Ubiquinol, which is the form the body needs in order to actually use it.
 As we age, our cells can lose the ability to convert CoQ10 into Ubiquinol.
 It's only been in the past few years that Ubiquinol became commercially available in supplement form, but today Ubiquinol is available in many brands of easy-to-swallow oral supplements.

 Lastly, supplemental Ubiquinol is usually a good idea for the approximately 32 million Americans over the age of 45 who take statin drugs for their cardiovascular health.4 An unintended—but so far unresolved—consequence of statin therapy is that it gets in the way of the body’s natural ability to produce CoQ10.
 More specifically, statin drugs block a receptor the body uses to convert CoQ10 into Ubiquinol.
-An increasing number of statin users have boosted their energy levels as well as the health of their organs not by counteracting their statin therapy or adding a questionable synthetic or exotic chemical, but rather by supplementing their statin drugs with the Ubiquinol their bodies have lost the ability to produce.
+Ubiquinol has been shown to effectively replace depleted levels of CoQ10 from statin medication use, and studies have shown that Ubiquinol promotes healthy aging in older adults.

-Categories: Heart health, cardiovascular health, neurological health, energy, antioxidant protection
+Categories: Heart health, cardiovascular health, cellular energy, antioxidant protection

 The key to staying happy and healthy as we age seems to be a complex arrangement of mental activity, physical activity, meaningful relationships and more.
 But we can help our bodies tremendously by taking advantage of some of the key nutritional and dietary supplements available today.
-Most of these supplements come in liquid form or as gummies for those who have difficulty swallowing pills, and packagers have finally started packaging these supplements in non-childproof bottles that are easy to open for seniors who struggle with joint pain.
+Most of these supplements come in liquid form or as gummies for those who have difficulty swallowing pills, and some manufacturures now package these supplements in non-childproof bottles that are easy to open for seniors who struggle with joint pain.